 Home

-We study the brain, mind and behavior within small and optically transparent model organisms, notably C. elegans and larval zebrafish, through diverse experimental and computational approaches.
-We innovate optical tools designed for high-resolution whole-brain calcium imaging under naturalistic behaviors, data curation pipeline for rapid inference, and quantitative analysis of neural dynamics and behaviors.
-The integration of brain activity maps, connectome, genetics, and behavioral data allows us to construct computational models aimed at elucidating the principles of neural code that underpin sensorimotor behaviors.
+We study the brain, mind and behavior within small and optically transparent organisms, notably worm (C. elegans) and fish (Danio rerio), through diverse experimental and computational approaches.
+We innovate optical tools designed for high-resolution whole-brain calcium imaging under natural behaviors, develop data curation pipeline for rapid inference, and perform quantitative analysis of neural dynamics and behaviors.
+The integration of brain activity map, connectome, and behavioral data allows us to develop mathematical models and theories aimed at elucidating the principles of neural computation that dictate sensorimotor behaviors.
 Specifically, we focus on the structure-function relationship of neural networks, motor control, the geometry of neural code, and the spatiotemporal neural dynamics intrinsic to naturalistic behavior.

 Every week, we will discuss an interesting paper in the field of systems and computational neuroscience.
 Please check https://cneuroustc.github.io/